espocrm/documentation/docs/development/services.md

 Note that you need to clear cache after creating a service class.

 To **customize** an existing service you need to create a class in the custom directory and extend it from the existing one.
 It's also possible to customize within a module directory.
+Make sure that the *order* param of your module is higher than the value of the module of the extended service.

 Service classes implement *Injectable* interface.
 More info [here](di.md).